VirtCode/serene-aur/cli/README.md

 # Request and print the webhook secret for the package `my-package`
 serene manage webhook my-package

+# Get the public key of the server easily, in a machine-readable way
+serene manage key --machine
 ```

 **Print the local secret of the CLI:** To print the local secret again, run the following: